-This close reading assessment features 11 text-dependent, high-order questions to promote improved reading comprehension and analysis of Shakespeare’s Hamlet (Act 1, Scene 2).
-Hamlet’s first soliloquy is featured.
-By engaging in this exercise, students will analyze character motivations, examine word choice to discern meaning, draw logical inferences about the significance of given details, apply knowledge of literary devices (metaphor, hyperbole, and situational irony), and articulate ideas in writing with clarity and precision.
+This close reading assessment features 8 text-dependent, high-order questions to promote improved reading comprehension and analysis of Shakespeare’s Hamlet (Act 1, Scene 3).
+By engaging in this exercise, students will analyze character motivations, examine word choices to discern meaning, draw logical inferences about the significance of given details, discern the tone of an excerpt in context, analyze details to draw reasoned inferences, and articulate ideas in writing with clarity and precision.
 An answer key with detailed rationale for each correct option is included, as are Word Document and PDF versions of the assessment.

 More specifically, questions pertain to the following:

-- Analyzing character behaviors to draw logical inferences about character development and motivations
+- Analyzing character statements and behaviors to draw logical inferences about character development and motivations

-- Analyze complex vocabulary and phrasing in context to determine meaning and intended effect
+- Analyzing complex vocabulary and phrasing in context to determine meaning and intended effect

-- Analyze an excerpt to discern tone in context
+- Analyzing an excerpt to discern tone in context

 - Analyzing textual details to discern and articulate their significance to the plot